 This doctor is going to be giving you a lot of advice.
 They will be letting you know how you should change your diet once you get pregnant and the foods you should include in your pregnancy diet.
-Trusting in them will go a long way to an easier pregnancy.
+Trusting in them will go a long way to a more uncomplicated pregnancy.

 The stress of wondering whether your doctor has you and your baby’s best interest in mind is not needed.
 Below I discuss how you can choose a pregnancy doctor that is right for you.

 How do you choose the right gynecologist?

-For both of my pregnancies, I was fortunate to have a good team.
+I was fortunate to have a good team for both of my pregnancies.
 I was with Kaiser for both of them, although we moved after my daughter was born in different locations.

 For my 1st pregnancy, I loved my Ob/Gyn.
 She listened to me and truly cared about my pregnancy and the baby.
 I was sad to leave her practice when I moved.

-For my 2nd pregnancy, I was able to find another Ob/Gyn team I liked too.
+For my 2nd pregnancy, I found another Ob/Gyn team I liked too.
 I mostly had all my appointments with the Nurse Practitioner, whom I loved.
-I saw the OB for only a couple of the visits, and she was terrific as well.
+I saw the OB for only a few visits; she was also terrific.

-In both of my pregnancies, the team that delivered was all different people.
+In both pregnancies, the team that delivered was all different people.
 The offices I went to for my appointments did not have a labor/delivery section.
 So be aware that this is a possibility when it comes down to the actual delivery.
-Check out what you will need to pack in your labor and delivery bag here.
+Here, check out what you will need to pack in your labor and delivery bag.

 ObGyn vs. Midwife vs. Family Practitioner

 So how do you choose a pregnancy doctor that is right for you?
-Well, first, you need to know what you want out of the doctor.
-You want to have someone that you can easily talk to and that you trust.
+First, you need to know what you want from the doctor.
+You want to have someone you can easily talk to and trust.
 Also, their childbearing philosophies should be similar to your own.

-A family physician that you trust and a style of practice you like could be an option.
+A family physician you trust and a style of practice you like could be an option.
 You can talk to them about seeing you for all your prenatal appointments.